Running HPC Workloads in the Cloud

 - Intel-based Amazon Web Services instances use Intel® Xeon® Scalable processors and offer multiple configuration options to help match capacity to HPC requirements.
-AWS ParallelCluster is another service offering that helps customers orchestrate multiple AWS clusters into a consolidated HPC cloud solution and is available as an Intel® Select Solution.
+AWS ParallelCluster is another service offering that helps customers orchestrate multiple AWS clusters into a consolidated HPC cloud solution.
 Intel has also achieved the AWS HPC competency status, a designation that showcases Intel’s deep level of expertise in HPC cloud solutions with AWS.

 Learn more about Intel’s partnership with AWS ›

 Read the AWS electronic design automation case study ›

 Learn more about Intel-enabled Amazon EC2 instances ›

 Video: Improving HPC simulation efficiency in the Cloud ›

 - Google Cloud Platform N2 and C2 machine types use Intel® Xeon® Scalable processors and Intel® AVX-512 to support intensive HPC workloads in the cloud.
 N2 instances use Intel® DL Boost and deliver 2.82x higher AI inference performance vs. N1 instances4 Starting in 2021, Google Cloud announced pre-tuned HPC VM images for use on their clusters, featuring the Intel® MPI library as a key optimization.